Agriworks/agriworks_platform/README.md

 5. Navigate to the directory of your project and run the command `chmod u+x start.sh`.

 Then, run the command `./start.sh` to start the application.

+Navigate to http://localhost:4000/admin/.
+If you see a page stating that Agriworks is running, you have successfully setup the project correctly.